Policy & Advocacy

 Strengthen the National Health Service Corps!

 Since its inception in 1972, the National Health Service Corps (NHSC) has worked to build healthy communities by placing health care providers in underserved areas of every state and territory of the United States.
-The Association of Clinicians for the Underserved is leading the effort to save this vital program from elimination.
+The Association of Clinicians for the Underserved is leading the effort to expand funding for this vital program.
 Our policy request is outlined below, but we need your help!
 Join ACU today to ensure the future of this important program.

 About the Campaign